Bardolph-Automation-Inc/bardolph/docs/language.rst

   define zone_1 5 define zone_2 10
   set "Strip" zone zone_1 zone_2

-Macros may refer to other existing macros
+Macros may refer to other existing macros:

 .. code-block:: lightbulb

   define blue 240
   define b blue

-A macro can be defined only once, which makes it suitable for constants
+A macro can be defined only once, which makes it suitable for constants:

 .. code-block:: lightbulb